rsnpj/notes-site/notes/Year_2/Software_Engineering/Modelling_and_Analysis/Modelling_Objects.md

 Essentially it draws together (unifies) three earlier modelling forms, and does not do it particularly well.
-Empirical evidence suggests that is is not very widely used for developing models, although sometimes it is used for formalising them.
+Empirical evidence suggests that it is not very widely used for developing models, although sometimes it is used for formalising them.

 However, it has extensive documentation and tool support, so hard to